numaproj/numaflow/docs/APIs.md

 <p>

-Name of the SQS queue
+QueueName is the name of the SQS queue
 </p>

 </td>